pahuttun/generic-development-vagrant-box/README.md

 ## Purpose

-"Okay, today I will start learning/developing with typescript/react/angular/etc.", you said, googled for installation instructions and then installed bunch of stuff to your computer.
+"Okay, today I will start learning/develop with Typescript/React/Angular/etc.", you said, googled for installation instructions and then installed a bunch of stuff to your computer.
 Probably something fails, as it often does, so you install something more to fix that.

 That is okay if you are planning to use this tech for good for ages.
-But when you just want to test something out or compare different techs, it might be indimitating to install everything to your own computer.
+But when you just want to test something out or compare different techs, it might be intimidating to install everything to your own computer.

 The purpose of this project is to give you:
-- Instructions how to setup generic virtualized development environment, which is good starting point for almost any tech which runs on Ubuntu Linux
+- Instructions how to set up generic virtualized development environment, which is good starting point for almost any tech which runs on Ubuntu Linux
 - Pre-made Vagrantfile, which automatically sets your development environment...
 - And fixes the most common errors you will face when using virtual environments

-The goal is not to instruct "how to install tech x", but just tell whether it has been tested out to work with this env and then link to tech's own instructions.
+- You can have as many virtual environments you like, for example, one per tech you are trying out.
+Also if you manage to create horrible mess, just nuke the environment and create new one to start again

-Also the goal is not to pre-install everything, but just the basics you need.
+The goal is not to instruct "how to install tech x", but just tell whether it has been tested out to work with this environment and then link to tech's own instructions.
+Also, the goal is not to pre-install everything, but just the basics you need.

 Based on this article: https://medium.com/@JohnFoderaro/how-to-set-up-a-local-linux-environment-with-vagrant-163f0ba4da77